Gastro-oesophageal reflux Disease (GORD)

 This is often mistakenly referred to as heartburn.
 Heartburn is one of the many symptoms that one can get from GORD.
 This condition arises when there is a failure of the anatomical lower oesophageal sphincter to stop the stomach contents ‘refluxate’ from getting into the oesophagus.
+This can cause irritation and discomfort.
+In Melbourne, cases of GORD are commonly linked to issues like hiatal hernia, which is a condition where part of the stomach moves up into the chest, worsening reflux symptoms.
 The failure of the body’s natural antireflux mechanism can be due to:

 Transient Lower Oesophageal Sphincter Relaxations